till2/till2.github.io/_posts/2022-12-21-actorcritic.md

 11. [higgsfield's "RL-Adventure-2: Policy Gradients" GitHub repository][gae-a2c-implementation] (Actor-Critic, GAE, PPO, ACER, DDPG, TD3, SAC, GAIL, HER) -- took this as reference for writing the GAE calculation
 12. [John Schulman, Philipp Moritz, Sergey Levine, Michael Jordan, Pieter Abbeel: High-Dimensional Continuous Control Using Generalized Advantage Estimation][gae-paper] (GAE paper)
 13. [David Silver, Lecture 7: Policy Gradient][davidsilver-lecture-slides] (lecture slides)
+14. [Stable Baselines3: A2C][sb3-a2c] (implementation used for reference for the entropy bonus and to check if my GAE implementation is correct)

 ### Pointers to other ressources